+The recurrence time of the bursts, $t_{\rm rec}$, is defined as the interval between consecutive burst onsets.
+Due to the intrinsic variability in $t_{\rm rec}$ and the long data gaps in our datasets, we were only able to obtain reliable estimate of $t_{\rm rec}$ for eight consecutive pairs of bursts spanning 1.6\,days around the time of the \nustar\ observation.
+For these eight pairs of bursts we measured a weighted median $t_{\rm rec}=8196 \pm 177\,$s (95\% confidence level; blue lines in the left panel of Figure~\ref{fig:trec}).
+Moreover, the data hint at a decreasing trend in $t_{\rm rec}$, and with a linear fit we derived $\dot{t}_{\rm rec} = -270 \pm 110$\,s\,day$^{-1}$ (95\% confidence level; orange lines in the left panel of Figure~\ref{fig:trec}).
+The details of this analysis are presented in Appendix~\ref{appendix:t_rec}.

 In the type-I X-ray bursters, a decreasing trend in $t_{\rm rec}$ typically points to an increase in the accretion rate and hence in the observed persistent flux (see Section~\ref{subsec:comparison with others} for a more detailed discussion).
 Motivated by this, we also analyzed the \nustar\ persistent-emission light curves in the 3--10 keV and 10--79 keV bands.
-As with the $t_{\rm rec}$ analysis, we fitted both a constant and a linear model using maximum likelihood with an intrinsic-scatter term $\sigma_{\rm int}$.
+As with the $t_{\rm rec}$ analysis, we fitted the data with both a constant and a linear model using maximum likelihood with an intrinsic-scatter term $\sigma_{\rm int}$.
 In both energy bands, a linear increase is strongly preferred (right panel of Figure~\ref{fig:trec}).
 For the 10--79 keV band, we obtained, under the linear model, a slope of $0.097\rm\,cts\,s^{-1}\,day^{-1}$ with $\sigma_{\rm int}\simeq 0.018\rm\,cts\,s^{-1}$.
 A likelihood-ratio test calibrated by 2000 bootstrap simulations gave $p<10^{-3}$, indicating a highly significant increasing trend.
 Similarly, in the 3--10 keV band we obtained a slope of $0.40\rm\,cts\,s^{-1}\,day^{-1}$ and $\sigma_{\rm int}\simeq 0.071\rm\,cts\,s^{-1}$, with a likelihood-ratio $p<10^{-4}$.
 In both cases, the intrinsic scatter term makes the residuals compatible with Gaussian noise, and the bootstrap-calibrated likelihood-ratio test confirms the strong preference for a linear increase of the persistent flux during the observation.
-Furthermore, we attempted to fit the correlation between $t_{\rm rec}$ and the observed count rate with a power-law model, but we were not able to obtain acceptable fits due to the scatter in $t_{\rm rec}$.